Guidesense is an assistive device for the visually impaired based on unique technology.

 Guidesense enables visually impaired to perceive their environment better and safer.
 It monitors the obstacles in front of the user and uses vibration and/or voice feedback to convey this information to the user.

 Guidesense prototype device has been clinically tested by 25 visually impaired test users in device trials approved by the National Supervisory Authority for Welfare and Health (Valvira).
-VTT's project partners are Kuopio University Hospital and the Finnish Federation of the Visually Impaired (FFVI).
+Partners in the trials are VTT Technical Research Centre of Finland, Kuopio University Hospital and the Finnish Federation of the Visually Impaired (FFVI).

 Guidesense device and technology